sourabhbasavaraj/DeliveryApplication/README.md

 -> Navigate to the frontend folder and open the command line prompt for the current directory.

 -> Once you are at the current directory, type the command "npm install".
-This command will install all the necessary dependencies present from the package.json file and required nodemodules to run our server.js file.
+This command will install all the necessary dependencies present from the package.json file and required nodemodules to run the frontend.

 -> To start the development server, run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.